 Contact an Experienced Criminal Lawyer

-David Elden is an experienced and highly respected Los Angeles criminal lawyer who will prepare and implement a strong defense strategy necessary for your case.
+David Elden & Victor Sherman are experienced and highly respected Los Angeles criminal lawyers who will prepare and implement a strong defense strategy necessary for your case.
 We have learned that exaggeration of the facts are frequently told to police by an alleged victim when you were simply protecting yourself.
 We have also learned that in some cases, the alleged victim was motivated by revenge and was attempting to get you caught up in a legal issue.